Dental Veneers in Kirkland, WA

 Dental veneers are thin shells bonded to your teeth.
 For them to fit correctly and look natural, we must first remove a layer of enamel.
 For this reason, once dental veneer placement is complete, the procedure cannot be reversed.

 After your teeth have undergone preparation, we take impressions and measurements and send those to our excellent dental lab, which will make your veneers.
 When the veneers are complete, you will return to our office.
 We will check the fit of the veneers to make sure they are flawless before bonding them to your teeth.

 To prepare your teeth, we will clean and polish them and then etch them.
 The etching provides a surface for the bonding cement to cling to.
 When your teeth are ready, we will apply the bonding material to the veneer and then place the veneer on your tooth.
 Once everything is perfect, we use a special light to cure the bonding cement and permanently attach the veneer to your tooth.

 To make your dental veneers last longer, practice good dental hygiene habits.
-While porcelain veneers tend to be fairly stain resistant, remember that certain beverages like coffee and red wine can cause discoloration of your veneers.
+While porcelain veneers tend to be reasonably stain resistant, remember that certain beverages like coffee and red wine can cause discoloration of your veneers.
 Do not use your teeth for biting or chewing anything other than foods.